cellgeni/STARsolo/README.md

      --soloFeatures Gene GeneFull --soloOutFileNames output/ genes.tsv barcodes.tsv matrix.mtx
 ```

 Often, SMART-seq2 reads can benefit from trimming adapters, which can be turned on using `--clip3pAdapterSeq <3' adapter sequence>` option.
-Alternatively, `bbduk.sh` can be used to trim adapters from reads prior to the alignment and quantification.
+Alternatively, `/scripts/bbduk.sh` can be used to trim adapters from reads prior to the alignment and quantification (this is the preferred option).

 ### Counting the multimapping reads

 Default approach used by `Cell Ranger` (and `STARsolo` scripts above) is to discard all reads that map to multiple genomic locations with equal mapping quality.
 This approach creates a bias in gene expression estimation.
 Pseudocount-based methods correctly quantify multimapping reads, but generate false counts due to pseudo-alignment errors.
 These issues are described in good detail [here](https://www.biorxiv.org/content/10.1101/2021.05.05.442755v1).

-If you would like to process multimappers, add the following options: `--soloMultiMappers Uniform EM` (on by default in v3.0+ of these scripts).
+If you would like to process multimappers, add the following options: `--soloMultiMappers Uniform EM` (or simply `--soloMultiMappers EM`; this is on by default in v3.0+ of these scripts).
 This will generate an extra matrix in the `/raw` output folders.
 There will be non-integer numbers in the matrix because of split reads.
 If the downstream processing requires integers, you can round with a tool of your liking (e.g. `awk`).

-As of `STAR` v2.7.10a, multimapper counting still does not work for SMART-seq2 or bulk RNA-seq processing.
+As of `STAR` v2.7.10a, **multimapper counting still does not work for SMART-seq2 or bulk RNA-seq processing**.

 ### Running STARsolo on other scRNA-seq platforms